Your cart

 Our Testing Experience

-I rotated this mattress into my main bedroom for a full week to approximate real life.
-On the first night, I lay on my back and felt a slightly plusher initial impression compared with the Black 14", while still sensing firm support underneath.
-During side-sleep stretches, my shoulders sank in more easily, and the transition into the support layer felt smoother, with less awareness of individual coil pushback.
+I used it in my main bedroom for a full week to mimic real life.
+The first impression was softer than the Black 14", but once I settled in, I still felt a steady base under my hips.
+On my side, my shoulders sank in easily, and the transition into support felt smoother with less awareness of individual coil pushback.

 Pros & Cons